DashKiwi/LAN-Chat-Python/README.md

 python3 client.py
 ```
 Once you have followed those steps follow the instructions on the screen.

+Please note: Sometimes the program would give you an incorrect ip if you had VM's installed (or multiple internet drivers).
+to fix, this on windows type "ipconfig" and find your IPv4 address and use that instead (May require trial on error)
+on linux type "hostname -i" and use the first ip address there.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first